Connector for OData – Integration in applications

 Create external data group

 An existing connection to an OData data source can be used in any Intrexx application.
-Find out how and where you can create and configure a connection here.
+You can find out how and where you can create and configure a connection here.

 To integrate the connection into an application, select the application node and create a new external data group via the main menu "New / External data group".